SideScrollUI/SideScroll/Docs/Setup.md

 ## IDE
 - Open `Atlas.sln`
-- Operating system
-  - Windows
+- IDE's
-    - Visual Studio 2022
+  - Visual Studio 2022 (Windows Only)
-    - JetBrains Rider
-  - Mac
-    - JetBrains Rider
-  - Linux
   - JetBrains Rider
   - Visual Studio Code
 - Start Atlas in Debug Mode
   - Set the start project to one of the programs
   - `Programs / Atlas.Start.Avalonia`